mwilliams-change/concerts/README.md

 # Concerts app

-A simple list-detail app.
+A simple list-detail app with different layouts at mobile and desktop breakbpoints.

-On mobile the list is displayed clicking an item brings you to a detail page with a back button.
+Mobile: the list takes up the whole page, and clicking an item brings you to a detail page with a back button.

-On desktop the list is a sidebar with the detail component next to it.
+Desktop: the list is a sidebar with the detail component next to it.

 ## Deployed here